aj27-uk/User-Centric-Front-End-Development-Milestone-Project-1/README.md

 * CONTACT

     Upon entering the contact page, the users are welcomed with a clear and readily readable navigation bar to proceed to the user preference page.
 Underneath, there is a callout image with a heading.
 The contact page gives the contact information such as an address, phone number and email address.
-When you scroll down, there is a contact form if the user has queries; they can communicate with the restaurant team.
+When you scroll down, there is a contact form if the user has queries; they can communicate with the kitchen team.
 A footer with logo, call out button of reserve a meal and download menu and social networks links.

     [Contactpage-Wireframe](assets/images/contactpage-wireframe.png)